Baarnok/TP-NodeJS/README.md

 ## About this work

-This work is part of the continuous assessment of the ECE Asynchronous Technology Class and will be the basis for your final project.
-Your final grade will be calculated based on the final project’s result and your Git’s history.

 The project in itself is a simple web dashboard that should allow you to :

 - Login with a user